teachingaway/teachingaway.github.io/_posts/2014-09-02-how-to-read-a-patent.md

 - assigning a score to each of the linked documents based on scores of the one or more linking documents and
 - processing the linked documents according to their scores.

-If you’re technology does not incorporate even one of these steps or qualifications, its (probably) not infringing this claim.
+If your technology does not incorporate even one of these steps or qualifications, its (probably) not infringing this claim.
 Lets say your technology does 95% of the things described in claim 1, except that none of the documents are both "linked documents and linking documents" (as the claim requires).
 Then your technology is (probably) not infringing on this claim 1.
 Its an all-or-nothing analysis (at least at the preliminary stage).
 If even one element of the patent claim is missing from your technology, your tech is (probably) not infringing on the patent.

 Parts of the claim might be ambiguous on their own.
 So at this point, we start referring back to the rest of the patent document to try to understand whether words in the claim have some special meaning.
 This type of [claim interpretation](/MPEP/s2111.html) analysis is complicated, and beyond the scope of this post.
 In theory, if you are a reasonably competent engineer/scientist in the field of this patent, the claims should be written in language you can understand.
-(This is rarely true, but in theory, its [required](/MPEP/s2163.html#d0e214553)).
+(This is rarely true, but in theory, it's [required](/MPEP/s2163.html#d0e214553)).

 ## Annotated Patent